top of page

 Transverse friction: A short pressure stroke applied slowly and rhythmically along or across the belly of muscles using the heel of the hand, thumb, or fingers.

-Jesse Anoraj has been a Certified Member in good standing of Associated Bodywork & Massage Professionals since 2018 and runs a private practice, Artisan Neuromuscular & Sports Therapy, the local massage place in Los Angeles focusing on therapeutic-sports massage for Pain & Stress Management.
-He is an Advanced Neuromuscular Therapist and outstanding massage therapist with a good reputation and expertise in soft tissue techniques to remedy conditions such as anxiety, chronic pain syndrome, emotional stress, musculoskeletal pain, myofascial pain, occupational injuries, and overuse injuries, among others
+Jesse Anoraj has been a certified member in good standing with Associated Bodywork & Massage Professionals since 2018.
+He runs a private practice called Artisan Neuromuscular & Sports Massage Therapy in Los Angeles, focusing on providing therapeutic sports massage for Pain & Stress Management.
+Jesse is an Advanced Neuromuscular Therapist and an outstanding massage therapist with a great reputation.
+He has expertise in various soft tissue techniques that can help remedy a variety of conditions, such as anxiety, chronic pain syndrome, emotional stress, musculoskeletal pain, myofascial pain, occupational injuries, and overuse injuries, among others.
+Please let me know if you want to book Neuromuscular therapy and Trigger point therapy!

-Massage therapy has been shown to have a number of positive effects on the body and brain.
-Here are a few ways in which massage therapy can affect the nervous system:
+Massage has been shown to have several positive benefits and effects on the body and brain.
+Here are a few ways in which massage therapy can affect the nervous system to reduce the sensitivity of Trigger points

 Reducing stress: Massage therapy can activate the parasympathetic nervous system, which is responsible for the "rest and digest" response.
 This can lead to a reduction in stress hormones such as cortisol and an increase in feel-good hormones such as serotonin and dopamine.